elatov/elatov.github.io/_posts/2017-07-24-installing-coreos-and-shipyard.md

 categories: [containers]
 tags: [docker,shipyard,etcd2,coreos]
 ---
-I wanted to try out CoreOS, an OS that is optimized for Docker Containers.
+I wanted to try out **CoreOS**, an OS that is optimized for Docker Containers.

 ### Installing to disk
 Most of the setup is covered in [Installing CoreOS Container Linux to disk](https://coreos.com/os/docs/latest/installing-to-disk.html).
 Just download the ISO and then **dd** it to a USB stick:

 	$ sudo dd if=coreos_production_iso_image.iso of=/dev/sdc bs=1M status=progress

-After the machine boots, it automatically logs in as the core user.
+After the machine boots from the USB stick, it automatically logs in as the **core** user.
 I set the user's password with the following command:

 	$ sudo passwd core

-Since the machine was able to get a DHCP addres, then I just ssh'ed into the machine:
+Since the machine was able to get a DHCP address, then I just **ssh**'ed into the machine:

     <> ssh core@192.168.1.230
-    The authenticity of host '192.168.1.230 (192.168.1.230)' can't be established.
-    ECDSA key fingerprint is SHA256:pAGQAOrtD66i/R4WlnTjja7d4k3QECGiMXHHWpynLH8.
-    Are you sure you want to continue connecting (yes/no)? yes
-    Warning: Permanently added '192.168.1.230' (ECDSA) to the list of known hosts.
     Password:
     Last login: Sun Jan 15 22:46:52 UTC 2017 on tty1
     Container Linux by CoreOS stable (1235.6.0)